 - Double-wall vacuum insulation w/ a copper outer layer keeps your beverages cold for up to 24 hours (add ice for better effect)

 - Wide-mouth opening to make adding ice easier than you’ll find with a narrow-mouth S’well bottle

 - Flexible wide-grip carry handle

 - Made in China w/ Japanese steel

-Now that you know how both versions of the DLYN bottle water work, let’s see what current owners are saying about their bottles.
+Now that you know how both versions of the DLYN bottle water work, let’s see what to expect from DLYN bottles.

-As part of our analysis for all products we review, we investigate current owner experiences to identify positive and negative trends.
+As part of our analysis for all products we review, we investigate current information to identify positive and negative trends.
 We then pass this information along to you to consider before you buy.

 - For the price, there’s a good chance you’ll be dissatisfied with the quality of the materials.